minprog/pyprog/opdrachten/week5/eca2csv/venglish.md

 - This means that you should read one line at a time, as usual, but that you will need to keep track of the two previous lines of data too.
 To achieve that, you can save "old" temperature values while reading the data.

-- Develop your algorithm on paper and thoroughly analyse its workings using an example dataset of just 6 lines.
+- Develop your algorithm on paper and thoroughly analyse its workings using an example dataset of just 6 lines. **Come to class to refine your algorithm for this one.
+We will think with you and help you find a working strategy.**

 ## Converting to commas